In Gokalpuri, Hindu family turns homeless as mob targets Muslim shops in their building

 "We are poor people.
 None of us has been able to go to earn anything.
 We are waiting for normalcy to return.
 This house is not livable now.
 We will have to go somewhere else," Ashish said He said his family was unable to enter their rooms as it was very hot inside due to the fire.
 "We are spending most of the time in day on the streets, and, in the night, sleeping at a neighbour's house," he said.

 Kishan, a neighbour of the family, said several calls were made to the police for help as the rioters created chaos in the area Tuesday evening, but no assistance arrived Violence in several parts of northeast Delhi in the past few days has claimed 38 lives and resulted in injuries to over 200 people.
-A large number of vehicles, shops, houses and other properties were gutted and damaged because of the widespread arson and heavy stone-pelting..
+A large number of vehicles, shops, houses and other properties were gutted and damaged because of the widespread arson and heavy stone-pelting.
+PTI VIT TIR HMB.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)